 If, after saving the values, the date and time are reset when turning your computer off and on, set the values again but this time leave your computer on for 2-3 days without turning it off.
 In some cases this can help enable the CMOS battery to retain its settings for longer.

-If this doesn't resolve your issue you will need to replace your CMOS battery.
+If this doesn't resolve your issue replace your CMOS battery.

 Issue with APM